xfnw/workspace/crates/vancouver/README.md

 # vancouver
 dependency auditing that meows

+it is like cargo-vet but kitty cat sized

 ## is this cargo-vet compatible?
 not really. while vancouver's `audits.toml` is superficially similar to cargo-vet's, the semantics and supported features are different.